Limitations of passwordless push authentication

-When authenticating to a passwordless push authentication tree, the user is asked to enter their user ID, but not their password.
-A push notification is then sent to their registered device to complete the authentication by using the ForgeRock Authenticator app.
+When authenticating to a passwordless push authentication journey, the user enters their user ID, but not their password.
+AM sends a push notification to their device to complete the authentication.

-You should be aware of the following potential limitations before deciding to implement passwordless push authentication:
+Be aware of the following limitations when you implement passwordless push authentication:

 Unsolicited push messages could be sent to a user’s registered device by anyone who knew or was able to guess their user ID.